open-xchange/appsuite-middleware/documentation/components/commandlinetools/ListCapabilitiesAndConfigurations.md

 ---
-Title: Command Line Tool Documentation
+Title: List capabilities and configurations
 ---

-This document provides extended informations about some of the command line tools of the OX middleware.

-# List capabilities and configurations

 The OX middleware provides this clt's to list capabilities or configurations: